paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

 enum NetworkBridgeMessage {
 	/// Report a cost or benefit of a peer.
 Negative values are costs, positive are benefits.
 	ReportPeer(PeerSet, PeerId, cost_benefit: i32),
+	/// Send a message to one or more peers on the validation peerset.
+	SendValidationMessage([PeerId], NetworkCapability, ValidationProtocolV1),
-	/// Send a message to one or more peers on the given protocol ID.
+	/// Send a message to one or more peers on the validation peerset.
-	SendMessage(PeerSet, [PeerId], NetworkCapability, Bytes),
+	SendCollationMessage([PeerId], NetworkCapability, ValidationProtocolV1),
 	/// Connect to peers who represent the given `ValidatorId`s at the given relay-parent.
 	///
 	/// Also accepts a response channel by which the issuer can learn the `PeerId`s of those